cjneely10/YAPIM/demo/demo.md

     return self.filter(self.checkm_results_iter())
 ```

-In our `filter_results()` method, we first collect a minimum allowable quality that we will define in our configuration file.
+In our `checkm_results_iter()` method, we first collect a minimum allowable quality that we will define in our configuration file.
 Then, we open the results file that was saved to this `Task`'s log file, and begin reading.

-In the `deaggregate()` method, we use the helper `self.filter()` method to return the input keys that are in our filter.
+In the `deaggregate()` method, we use the helper `self.filter(iterable)` method to return the input keys that are in our filter.

 The complete `AggregateTask` file should resemble the following: